ictvoip/ictvoip-docs/docs/source/admin/billing_management.rst

 #######################

-Exclude CDR output from columns Destination & Description.
+Exclude CDR output for billing from columns Destination & Description.

 ::